 - A. In this title, unless the context or subject matter otherwise requires: - 1.
 Alcohol, nicotine or tobacco, and drugs means any substance which may alter the senses, including alcoholic drinks, nicotine, tobacco and tobacco related products, drugs regulated by or controlled under federal or Community law, and other substances which may result in temporary or permanent loss or diminution in judgment, perception, or coordination. - 2.
-Biometric information means the noninvasive electronic measurement and evaluation of any physical characteristics that are attributable to a single person, including fingerprint characteristics, eye characteristics, hand characteristics, vocal characteristics, facial characteristics, and any other physical characteristics used for the purpose of electronically identifying that person with a high degree of certainty.

-- 3. Community means the Gila River Indian Community and includes the people as a distinct cultural, ethnic, geographical, and political entity. - 4.
+Biometric information means the noninvasive electronic measurement and evaluation of any physical characteristics that are attributable to a single person, including fingerprint characteristics, eye characteristics, hand characteristics, vocal characteristics, facial characteristics, and any other physical characteristics used for the purpose of electronically identifying that person with a high degree of certainty. - 3.
+Community means the Gila River Indian Community and includes the people as a distinct cultural, ethnic, geographical, and political entity. - 4.
 Community Constitution or Constitution means the Constitution of the Gila River Indian Community. - 5.
-Community Council means the authorized government of the Community. - 6.
-Curriculum means any planned education experience provided for students. - 7.
-Director means the Director of the Community's Tribal Education Department. - 8.
-Education Standing Committee ("ESC") means the Education Standing Committee of the Community Council. - 9.
+Community Council means the legislative branch of the Gila River Indian Community as established in the Constitution and Bylaws of the Gila River Indian Community (1960). - 6.
+Curriculum means a complete course of study for content areas or grade levels, including any supplemental materials required by the curriculum designed to align with Community, federal, and state standards. - 7.
+Director means the Director of the Community's Tribal Education Department.

+- 8. Education Standing Committee ("ESC") means the Education Standing Committee of the Community Council. - 9.
 Governing body of other educational institution is the authorized body with general charge, direction, and management of the institution and control and care of all property used by or belonging to it, as provided and limited by its charter, incorporation, or law. - 10.
 Other Educational Institution is any school, other than a tribally controlled school, located in the Community and providing instruction for grade levels preschool through 12, or any combination of said levels, including but not limited to state public schools, parochial schools, private schools, and state chartered schools. - 11.
 Parent means anyone who is a parent or legal guardian of a student. - 12.
-Qualified voter, for the purposes of school board elections, means any parent or Community member, 18 years of age or older, living within the attendance boundaries of a tribally controlled school, and any parent whose child is enrolled at a tribally controlled school. - 13.
+Qualified voter, for the purposes of school board elections, means any Community member, 18 years of age or older, living within the attendance boundaries of a tribally controlled school, and any parent whose child is enrolled at the tribally controlled school. - 13.
 Reservation means the area within the exterior boundaries of the Gila River Indian Reservation, any land outside such boundaries held in trust for the Community or any of its members by the United States, and any other land constituting "Indian country" of the Community within the meaning of 18 U.S.C. § 1151 or any successor provision. - 14.
-School means a place, institution, or process for formal teaching and learning.

-- 15. School Board is the governing body authorized to develop, maintain, and administer a school. - 16.
+School means a place, institution, or process for formal teaching and learning. - 15.
+School Board is the governing body authorized to develop, maintain, and administer a school. - 16.
 Student means anyone who is officially enrolled in any school located within the Reservation. - 17.
 Tribal Allocation Program ("TAP") means the Community's program that allocates funds to schools within the Reservation. - 18.
 Tribal Education Department ("TED") means the Community's Tribal Education Department. - 19.
 Tribally controlled school means a school operated under the Tribally Controlled Schools Act of 1988, 25 U.S.C. § 2501 et seq., which offers early childhood programs or instruction for grade levels kindergarten through 12, or combination of said levels, that has received a charter of incorporation issued by the Community Council and is located within the exterior boundaries of the Gila River Indian Reservation.